x

 Kent State's Faculty Senate and the university's union partners are contributing to the Transformation 2028 process.

 "Kent State may come out looking a little different in the academic structure, but we'll be as strong as ever in regard to continuing as Kent State University in Ohio," said Tracy Laux, chair of the Faculty Senate and a senior lecturer in mathematics at the school for more than 30 years.
-He role in the process is helping Kent's faculty have a voice in solving the math of balancing the university's budget.
+His role in the process is helping Kent's faculty have a voice in solving the math of balancing the university's budget.

 "What we know we are doing is making sure it's a collaborative effort, getting the voice of faculty to administration so their decisions are based upon the expert advice from the faculty," Laux noted.